fadhilnapis/SIG-FSTM/README.md

 ## ...
 What about Developer?

-This time we mean programmer (developer), the person who developing a computer program, there will be two type of project which is we are developing on mobile apps (Android) and web.
+There will be two types of projects we are working on soon, web and mobile app.
 Anyone who interested to make mobile app development using [android studio](https://developer.android.com/studio/index.html) required to know at least the basics of JAVA programming.
 Of course there is always various methods to create an android app.